 And then when it happens to one of their own, their silence is deafening.

-So it might seem like when Acasia Cortez is out there offering every American.
+So it might seem like when Ocasia-Cortez is out there offering every American, first we're going to rebuild every home and every commercial building in America.

-Uh let's start with the Freedom Tower in 10 years.
+Let's start with the Freedom Tower in 10 years.

 Good luck with that in 10 years.

-Every residential home.
+Every residential home, what?

-Uh maybe they'll allow retrofitting at whose cost, who's paying for that?
+Maybe they'll allow retrofitting at whose cost?

-New air conditioning, new heating, new ductwork, new all of this costs real money.
+New air conditioning, new heating, new ductwork.

-But it's a guaranteed bill of rights.
+But it's a guaranteed Bill of Rights.

-Well, do I get to go to Hawaii and how long?
+Do I get to go to Hawaii and how long?

 And retirement security.